ethagnawl/peterdohertys.website/blog-posts/double-shot-of-duck.md

 title: A Double Shot of DuckDB
 ---

+## NOTE:
+I've soft-published this in order to motivate myself to finish it and I haven't included the code samples yet, as I'm still cleaning them up and documenting them.
+If you have stumbled upon this, I humbly request you not share it widely just yet and welcome any and all feedback.
+Thanks!

 ## Overview
 This is the third entry in my series of exploratory posts about DuckDB.
 Readers should have no trouble following along but you may want to start with [A Dab of DuckDB](https://peterdohertys.website/blog-posts/dab-of-duck.html) if DuckDB is entirely new to you.